chrisred/posh-localmachine/README.md

 In a Domain remote connections using **domain accounts** are not subject to UAC token filtering and [Remote UAC](https://msdn.microsoft.com/en-gb/library/windows/desktop/aa826699%28v=vs.85%29.aspx) is therefore not enforced.

-For **both** Workgroup and Domain joined clients the `Remote Registry` service must be started and the Windows Firewall rule groups below must be enabled, most simply using the "Allow and app or feature through Windows Firewall" wizard.
+For **both** Workgroup and Domain joined clients the `Remote Registry` service must be started and the Windows Firewall rule groups below must be enabled, most simply using the "Allow an app or feature through Windows Firewall" wizard.

 1. Windows Management Instrumentation (WMI)
 2. Remote Event Log Management